Dav-Git/Dav-Cogs/README.md

 # Warning

-Cogs not listed above will most likely **NOT** work on your bot.
+Cogs not listed above will most likely **NOT** work on your bot.\
-You can find other approved repos at the [Cogboard](https://cogboard.red/t/approved-repositories/210)
+You can find other approved repos at the [Cogboard](https://cogboard.red/t/approved-repositories/210).

 # Credits